 I grew up in a small farm town in Iowa before graduating from Iowa State University with a Fine Art Degree with an emphasis in digital media.
 I moved to the greater Seattle area right after graduation and I haven’t looked back since!
-I have been working for EducationDynamics for the last 8 years, with a little freelance on the side to keep things spicy.
-I am currently seeking a Design Director position a little closer to home.
+I have been working for EducationDynamics for the last 9 years, with a little freelance on the side to keep things spicy.

-I have been in the design game for 14 years, web design/development, graphics, motion, project management and so much more.
-I’m excited to collaborate on new projects and would love to hear from you!
+I have been in the design game for 15 years, web design/development, graphics, motion, project management and so much more!

 I’m a little different